-With the help of a few inexpensive half-pint jars it's incredibly easy to make your own yogurt cups.
+With the help of a few inexpensive half-pint jars, it's incredibly easy to make your own yogurt cups.
 You can do this in Tupperware or other sealed storage containers, of course, but I really like the airtight seal and the shape of a half-pint jar.

 Related: How to Make Yogurt at Home

 Layers of plain yogurt, fruit jam, fresh fruit, and granola or nuts makes for delicious eating — I dug the spoon down to the bottom and it came up with a bite of everything.
 These can be so much better than over-processed yogurt cups and are infinitely adaptable.
-Use this recipe as a guide then customize it to suite your tastes.
+Use this recipe as a guide and then customize it to suit your tastes.
 Skip the jam if your fruit is extra sweet and juicy, use stewed dried fruit when good fresh fruit isn't in season, add a little ground cinnamon in-between the layers for spice, drizzle in some honey or maple syrup if you're craving extra sweetness, or swap in the granola for crushed graham crackers.

 Fruit on the Bottom Yogurt Cups